Browser wars: First browser war (1995–2001)

-Internet Explorer began to approach feature parity with Netscape with version 3.0 (1996), which offered scripting support and the market's first commercial Cascading Style Sheets (CSS) implementation.
+Internet Explorer 3 provided services nearly identical to its competitor, Netscape, offering scripting support and implementing the market's first commercial Cascading Style Sheets (CSS) support.

-In October 1997, Internet Explorer 4.0 was released.
+On September 22, 1997, Internet Explorer 4 was released.
 The release party in San Francisco featured a ten-foot-tall letter "e" logo.
-Netscape employees showing up to work the following morning found the logo on their front lawn, with a sign attached that read "From the IE team ...We Love You."
-The Netscape employees promptly knocked it over and set a giant figure of their Mozilla dinosaur mascot atop it, holding a sign reading "Netscape 72, Microsoft 18" representing the market distribution.
+Netscape employees showing up to work the following morning found the logo on their front lawn, paired with greeting card signed "Best wishes, the IE team".
+The Netscape employees promptly knocked it over and set a giant figure of their Mozilla dinosaur mascot atop it, holding a sign reading "Netscape 72, Microsoft 18", referencing the companies' market share.

-Internet Explorer 4 changed the tides of the browser wars.
-It was integrated into Microsoft Windows, which gave it a large installation base.

-During these releases, it was common for web designers to display 'best viewed in Netscape' or 'best viewed in Internet Explorer' logos.
-These images often identified a specific browser version and were commonly linked to a source from which the stated browser could be downloaded.
+During these releases, it was common for web designers to display "best viewed in Netscape" or "best viewed in Internet Explorer" logos.
+These images often identified a specific browser and commonly linked to a source from which the stated browser could be downloaded.
 These logos generally recognized the divergence between the standards supported by the browsers and signified which browser was used for testing the pages.
-In response, supporters of the principle that websites should be compliant with World Wide Web Consortium standards and hence viewable with any browser started the "Viewable With Any Browser" campaign, which employed its logo similar to the partisan ones.
-Most mainstream websites, however, specified one of Netscape or IE as their preferred browser while making some attempt to support minimal functionality on the other.
+In response, supporters of the principle that websites should be compliant with World Wide Web Consortium standards and hence viewable with any browser started the "Viewable with Any Browser" campaign, which employed its logo similar to the partisan ones.
+Most mainstream websites, however, specified one of Netscape or Internet Explorer as their preferred browser while making some attempt to support minimal functionality on the other.

-While Netscape began with about 80% market share and a good deal of public goodwill, as a relatively small company deriving the great bulk of its income from what was essentially a single product (Navigator and its derivatives), it was financially vulnerable.
+While Netscape had accrued about 75% of the market share within four months of its release, as a relatively small company deriving the great bulk of its income from what was essentially a single product (Navigator and its derivatives), it was financially vulnerable.
 Microsoft's resources allowed them to make Internet Explorer available without charge, as the revenues from Windows were used to fund its development and marketing.
-As a result, Internet Explorer was provided free for all Windows and Macintosh users, unlike Netscape which was free for home and educational use but would require a paid license for business use; as it was told by Jim Barksdale, President and CEO of Netscape Communications: "Very few times in warfare have smaller forces overtaken bigger forces...".
+As a result, Internet Explorer was provided free for all Windows and Macintosh users, unlike Netscape, which was free for home and educational use but would require a paid license for business use.